chartshq/datamodel/CONTRIBUTING.md

     - User :  These settings apply globally to any instance of VS Code you open
     - Workspace : These settings are stored inside your workspace in a .vscode folder and only apply when the workspace is opened.
 Settings defined on this scope override the user scope.

-In case you are using any other IDE, (not recommended,) setting the following defaults of the IDE should help:
+In case you are using any other IDE, (not recommended) setting the following defaults of the IDE should help:

 1. Set to true to ensure the last line of the file ends in a newline character when saving.
-2. Use 120the columns to display vertical ruler.
+2. Use 120 the columns to display vertical ruler.
 3. The number of spaces a tab is considered equal should be 4.
 4. Insert spaces when tab is pressed.
 5. Remove trailing white space on save.